-PICO is a process used for framing a research question that allows for more effective location, assessment, and evaluation of sources.
+PICO(T) is a process used for framing a research question that allows for more effective location, assessment, and evaluation of sources.
 It is a popular model used within evidence-based practice research.
-The PICO question is composed of different segments: Population/Patient, Intervention, Comparison/Control, and Outcome.
-In order to have a fully developed PICO question, it must contain each of these segments.
+The PICO(T) question is composed of different segments: Population/Patient, Intervention, Comparison/Control, Outcome, and Time.
+In order to have a fully developed PICO(T) question, it must contain each of these segments.

 Who are the relevant patients?
 Be sure to consider factors such as age, sex, geographic location, or those with a particular condition that are relevant to your question.

 What is the medication, management strategy, diagnostic test, or exposure that you would like to focus on?

 |C||Comparison/Control||Other than your intervention, is there an alternative management strategy, diagnostic test, or exposure that you would like to use as a comparison?|

 |O||Outcome||What are the relevant patient-relevant results of the intervention?|

 |T||Time||What is the time frame?
 This element is not always included.|

 Below are examples of the different segments of a PICO(T) question.
 Note that, when combined, a PICO(T) question becomes quite specific.
 Keep in mind that this chart constructs a PICO(T) question with the elements in the same order every time.
 This does not always need to be the case.
 Depending on how you structure the sentence, the intervention can come before the population, or the outcome can be placed at the beginning.

 |Example #1||In patients with arthritis||does physical therapy||none||reduce joint inflammation||within a year|